ShuiRuTian/time-analytics-webpack-plugin/README.md

 ## Questions
 1. In which condition, will `this.callback()` called?
 The doc says for multiple results, but it's kind of confused.

-2. For js-debug
-what is the difference
-resolveSourceMapLocations
-outFiles

 3. For ts
 class A{